Skip to main content

 There were other incidents involving a Jaguar I-Pace electric car, so what happened to Salazar is not isolated.
 In one case, the Jaguar I-Pace caught fire in the Netherlands while parked in a driveway in 2018.
 The same thing happened in Oregon, and yet another I-Pace, while charging, caught fire in Hungary last October.

-This makes the latest incident the fourth such battery fire in which a Jaguar I-Pace caught fire while charging or parked in a driveway.
+This makes the latest incident the fourth battery fire in which a Jaguar I-Pace caught fire while charging or parked in a driveway.

 Can LG Pouch Battery Cells Be the Cause?